kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

    # tennis player
    # scientist

-.. warning:: CAPPr hasn't been systematically evaluated on completion strings which are
+.. warning:: CAPPr hasn't been systematically evaluated on ``completions`` where some
-             longer than 30 tokens.
+             are longer than 30 tokens.
 Consider this domain uncharted and risky for CAPPr.

 Examples